MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-05.md

 ---
-title: 'Deploy a Python web app to Azure with managed identity: clean up resources'
+title: 'Deploy a Python containerized web app to Azure with managed identity: clean up resources'
 description: How to deploy a containerized Python (Django or Flask) to App Service.
 author: jess-johnson-msft
 ms.author: jejohn